tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * token_uri: `ipfs://bafybeiamajrnvskqn4s7swwtnac33ewoo6dib7vx25tlhcnt7cbeysse4m`

-Congratulate them, that was a lot of new information to take in; then briefly introduce the next activity.
+Congratulate the students—that was a lot of new information to take in!
+Then, quickly introduce the next activity.

 * We've now deployed our ERC721 non-fungible token with a linked IPFS `token URI`.
 In the next activity, you will be uploading a similar token URI file to Pinata for your CryptoFax car token.

-### 6. Students Do: IPFS + Blockchain (15 min)
+### 6. Student Do: IPFS + Blockchain (15 min)

 In this activity, students will upload a Car TokenURI to IPFS via Pinata and link them to a transaction via their ERC721 contracts.